Controlling Asthma Triggers: Allergens

 Dust mites are tiny bugs too small to see or feel.
 But they can be a major trigger for allergy and asthma symptoms.
 Dust mites live in mattresses, bedding, carpets, curtains, and indoor dust.
 They thrive in warm, moist environments.

-Cover mattress and pillows with special dust-mite-proof cases called hypoallergenic casings.
+?
+Cover mattress and pillows with special dust-mite-proof (hypoallergenic) cases.

 It's best to choose a pet that doesn't have fur or feathers, such as a fish or a reptile.